wuman/vimrc/README.md

     wget -O - https://raw.github.com/wuman/vimrc/master/auto-install.sh | sh

-You should probably also create your own custom excludes list to ignore tags:
+You should also create your own custom excludes list to ignore tags:

     git config --global core.excludesfile '~/.gitexcludes'
     echo tags > ~/.gitexcludes

+### Mandatory Customized Plugin Installations ###

+#### Command-T ####

+* Ensure that the installed vim is compiled with +ruby.

+* You will need to build the C extension for the Command-T plugin:

+        sudo apt-get install ruby-dev       # only needed for Ubuntu cd ~/.vim/bundle/command-t/ruby/command-t
+        ruby extconf.rb
+        make

 UPDATES